US demands Glencore documents to check on corruption

 In Nigeria and Venezuela, Glencore produces oil and coal.
-In Congo, it operates mines for copper and cobalt, a key material for the production of mobile phone batteries.
+In Congo, it operates mines for copper and cobalt, a key material in the production of mobile phone batteries.

 Its Congo operations have been in focus recently due to its ties to Israeli tycoon Dan Gertler, who has long done business there and was sanctioned by the United States last year.
 The U.S. alleges Gertler amassed a personal fortune of billions of dollars by using his personal relationship with Congolese President Joseph Kabila to siphon off cash from the sale of mineral and oil rights.